tottyn/bootEd/README.md

 # bootEd

 `bootEd` was created for teaching simple bootstrap intervals to undergraduate students in introductory statistics courses.
 Specifically, this package was created so that teachers can emphasize the assumptions behind the percentile, basic, and studentized bootstrap intervals when teaching them.
-These methods are outlined by Davison, A., & Hinkley, D. (1997) and Efron, B., & Tibshirani, R.J.
-(1994).
+These methods are outlined by Davison, A., & Hinkley, D. (1997), Efron, B., & Tibshirani, R.J.
+(1994), and others.

 # Installation